Are you looking for the best ways to use popups on your eCommerce site?

 It is free and it is up to you how you use it and what you want to promote.

-If pop-ups are used strategically and keeping the user experience into consideration, it can serve various functions for eCommerce sites ranging from email list building to promoting relevant offers to the users.
+If pop-ups are used strategically and keep the user experience into consideration, they can serve various functions for eCommerce sites ranging from email list building to promoting relevant offers to the users.

 You can also add a specific time limit to avail the discount to catalyze the process of an action.

-You could use exit pop-ups as a tracking device to check if your visitor is bouncing or planning a purchase.
-Exit pop-ups track the motion of your mouse to measure the time spent on the webpage and in case the visitor bounces, a pop-up with a CTA to encourage a conversion.
+You could use exit popups as a tracking device to check if your visitor is bouncing or planning a purchase.
+Exit popups track the motion of your mouse to measure the time spent on the webpage and in case the visitor bounces, a pop-up with a CTA encourages a conversion.

-These pop-ups work when your visitor clicks on a specific word, image, or link.
-This is an action related pop-up and is least intrusive in nature.
-You could place the click pop up at the blog section and promote any of your products.
+These popups work when your visitor clicks on a specific word, image, or link.
+This is an action-related popup and is least intrusive in nature.
+You could place the click pop-up in the blog section and promote any of your products.

-When the customer will click on the product name a form could pop-up talking about the details of the product and low key capture the contact information of the customer.
+When the customer clicks on the product name a form could pop up talking about the details of the product and low-key capture the contact information of the customer.

 They appear on the screen after a customer has spent some time on the website.
-Being the owner of the website, you can choose after how much time or after how many pages visited you want to display the pop-up.
+Being the owner of the website, you can choose how much time or after how many pages are visited you want to display the popup.

-According to Sumo, the average conversion that comes from pop-ups is 3.09% where your top-performing pop-up can give you around 10% conversion.
+According to Sumo, the average conversion that comes from popups is 3.09% whereas your top-performing popup can give you around 10% conversion.
 You need to create a strategy that targets the right customers at the right time.

 2. Grow your email list